mozilla-services/websec-check/README.md

   2. Go to [The STMO baseline dashboard](https://sql.telemetry.mozilla.org/dashboard/security-baseline-top-level-scores) (if you do not have access to the dashboard, contact secops@)
   3. Filter for your service name and check that the "failures" column is 0.
 Click on each individual site for additional information about any failures.
   4. If you need to document exceptions to the baseline e.g. to mark a search form as CSRF exempt, contact secops@ or ping 'psiinon' on github to get the scan config updated
-* [ ] Web APIs should export an OpenAPI (Swagger) to facilitate automated vulnerability tests

 Security Features
 -----------------